M2Team/NanaZip/ReadMe.md

   - [x] Reimplement the about dialog with Task Dialog.
   - [x] Modernize the message boxes with Task Dialog.
 - 1.2 (May 11, 2022)
-  - [x] Add Per-Monitor DPI-Aware support for Self Extracting Executables.
+  - [x] Add Per-Monitor DPI-Aware support for all UI components.
   - [x] Modernize the i18n implementation and migrate language files from `.txt`  to `.resw`.
 (Suggested by Maicol Battistini.)
   - [x] Add i18n support for Self Extracting Executables.